Can you combine a Masai Mara and Serengeti safari? Yes, but it’s tricky

 Option 2: vehicle swap at the border

 If you prefer to drive the entire way, we offer a vehicle swap service at the Namanga or Oloitokitok border crossings.
 This allows you to switch cars between our Kenyan and Tanzanian fleets.
-Do note, that there are extra costs for this service, as we have to return the cars to our offices in Nairobi and Arusha.
+Do note that this service has extra costs, as we have to return the cars to our offices in Nairobi and Arusha.

 How about a road trip around Lake Victoria?